PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-16 16:42:58
+Last updated: 2024-04-16 16:44:10
-Random Quote: You have courage.
-Not battle courage perhaps but...
-I don't know... a kind of woman's courage.  -  Brienne of Tarth
+Random Quote: You have a passing clever father, Devan.
+He makes me wish I had more smugglers in my service.
+And fewer lords.  -  Stannis Baratheon